priv-kweihmann/meta-sca/docs/conf/output_formats.md

 This export format is compatible to CodeClimate exports and can be used in several editions of Gitlab.
 The complete format is described [here](https://github.com/fulldecent/structured-acceptance-test/blob/master/Stat-Output.md)

+## sarif format

+This export format is compatible to [SARIF](https://sarifweb.azurewebsites.net/#Specification).
+It is a JSON file based on the this [json schema](https://raw.githubusercontent.com/oasis-tcs/sarif-spec/master/Schemata/sarif-schema-2.1.0.json)